KziolkowskiWx/AMSASpy/README.md

 >>

+Installation

+Clone/download the program into your home directory, then change into that directory via your terminal window.

+cd AMSAS/

+To run the program type in your terminal window:

+python amsas.py

+And you are off and running!

 Currently the program will only retireve the past 12 hours but options will be added to retrieve other ranges of obs.

-Updated the file now to check if the user passed an identifier that exists.
+Updates to the program will now to check if the user passed an identifier that exists.
 If not it will through back a warning and the user can continue to enter obs.
 It can also now take just a three letter identifer.
 Eg. The user can enter >> ywg and the leading C is not required.
 Additionally it will check if the site is a Canadian or an American site.
 So even if the site is an American site you will not require to add the leading K. Eg. >> gfk will return the observations for Grand Forks, ND (KGFK).